Best Robo-Advisors UK 2025

 Robo-Advisors Vs DIY Investing – Weighing Up The Returns

-From our robo-advisor portfolio analysis, Nutmeg was the winner.
-Over the five-year period to the end of 2023, its highest risk fully managed fund produced the best returns with an £1,000 investment growing to £1,549.
+Nutmeg was the winnerΒ from our robo-advisor portfolio analysis.
+Over the five-year period to the end of 2023, its highest risk fully managed fund produced the best returns with an Β£1,000 investment growing to Β£1,549.

 Here’s a look at the returns for the iShares Core MSCI World UCITs fund for the same period.